Trauma Processing Intensives & Self-Esteem Intensives available December 2025 and January 2026

 647-875-8434

-I am a trauma therapist specializing in working with teens, young adults, and parents navigating the impact of painful experiences.
-Whether you're feeling stuck, disconnected, or unsure how to move forward, I help you process what’s weighing you down, strengthen your relationship with yourself, and build the emotional clarity and connection you’ve been craving.
+I am a trauma therapist in Toronto, supporting teens, young adults, and parents who are navigating the impact of trauma, anxiety, burnout, and overwhelming life experiences.
+Whether you're feeling stuck, disconnected, or unsure how to move forward, I offer trauma-informed therapy to help you process what’s weighing you down, understand your emotional patterns, and rebuild a stronger relationship with yourself.
+My approach helps you gain clarity, heal past wounds, and create the confidence and connection you’ve been craving.
+I offer in-person therapy in Toronto and online sessions across Ontario.